 Actually, that’s not the best example.
 No one can really hold themselves to the standards of celebrities and athletes in photoshopped magazines.

-The point I’m trying to make is that exercising can make you feel good about your body, in a lot of ways.
+Exercising can make you feel good about your body in a lot of ways.
 And feeling strong and good about yourself can lead to better self-esteem and more confidence.

-Beyond that, when exercising you usually set small goals for yourself – and hopefully, accomplish them.
-Like lifting 5 more pounds or running a mile a few seconds faster.
-Accomplishing goals will make anyone feel good, and certainly will boost your self-esteem as well.
+Beyond that, you usually set small goals for yourself – and hopefully, accomplish them, like lifting 5 more pounds or running a mile a few seconds faster.
+Accomplishing goals will make anyone feel good and certainly will boost your self-esteem as well.